-Already incidents such as Penngate have led fans of Ro-Kyu-Bu to accuse its production committee of this trope for banning the series from home video release outside of Japan.
+Sports pedophilia incidents such as the Joe Paterno scandal have led fans of Ro-Kyu-Bu to accuse its production committee of this trope for banning the series from home video release outside of Japan.

 Pokémon had one episode (Battle of the Shaking Island!
 Barboach VS Whiscash!!) that has never aired anywhere: an episode about Barboach creating earthquakes was never shown on Japanese TV because of a strong earthquake a few days before it was set to air.
 Judging from the episode list on The Other Wiki it seems as though they're trying to forget the episode even existed.

-Speaking about earthquake and catfish, a Whiscash invoke one in an episode that was aired six months prior the Earthqueake.
+Speaking about earthquake and catfish, a Whiscash invoke one in an episode that was aired six months prior to the Earthquake.
 Said move hasn't been seen in the anime since then.
 Of course you can still cause your own earthquakes in the games.

 After Auditiongate (it's a long story), all DVDs and Blu-ray Discs of Kokoro Connect were delayed for a month in the aftermath.
-It's also the reason why a new opening theme will be recorded for this initial home video release; one member of the band who wrote the original OP hinted at the scandal's existence via Twitter and thus unintentionally provoked the Internet into Internet Counterattacking the producers, so he decided to take a hiatus from the group as a direct result of the fallout.
+It's also the reason why a new opening theme was recorded for this initial home video release; one member of the band who wrote the original OP hinted at the scandal's existence via Twitter and thus unintentionally provoked the Internet into Internet Counterattacking the producers, so he decided to take a hiatus from the group as a direct result of the fallout.